eduardogarcot/app-isucorp-front/README.md

 1. Clone this repo into your PC.
 2. Go to the folder `app-isucorp-front`
 3. Open CMD and run the following commands:
-    1. npm install
+    1. `npm install`
+    2. `npm run build`
-    2. The application implement Internacionalization, then you can choose between 3 configurations languages (english(default), french, spanish).
-Run the following command:
+    3. The application implement Internacionalization, then you can choose between 3 locales (fr, es, en).
+Run one of the following command:
-    `npm run start:fr` for run the french version,   `npm run start:es` for the spanish version, or `npm run start` for the default (english) version
+      - `npm run start:fr` for run the french locale version.
+      - `npm run start:es` for the spanish locale version.
+      - `npm run start:en` for the english locale version.

 4. Open the browser, and type in the URL bar the following address: https://localhost:4200